Medicaid Integrated Health Care Coverage, SSI Financial Eligibility Determinations (210-RICR-40-00-3)

 LTSS – Medically Needy

-6.Student Earned Income Exclusion (SEIE) – For students under age twenty-two (22) and persons who are blind or living with a disabling impairment and regularly attending school, the SSI methodology provides the following income exclusion which is adjusted annually to reflect Federal cost of living adjustments (COLAs), when there is one:
+6.Student Earned Income Exclusion (SEIE) – For students under age twenty-two (22) and persons who are blind or living with a disabling impairment and regularly attending school, the SSI methodology provides an income exclusion.
+The income exclusion is adjusted annually to reflect Federal cost of living adjustments (COLAs), when there is one, and is published by the Social Security Administration.

 a.For each family member above ten (10), add one hundred seventy-five dollars ($175.00) to the monthly rate and multiply by twelve (12) to obtain the annual MNIL.